HOW CAN I DETERMINE IF PROPERTY I HAVE LOST HAS BEEN TURNED OVER TO THE POLICE DEPARTMENT?

 Yes.
 Every City resident 18 years and older is a member of his or her respective Neighborhood Council and is encouraged to attend meetings and vote on proposed development projects.

 HOW DO I APPLY FOR THE YOUTH COUNCIL?

 Youth interested in serving in an advisory capacity to the City Council on issues related to youth can apply for the Youth Council.
 Recruitment takes place in the spring for the following school year.
-Youth Council applications are accepted on an ongoing basis and are available by clicking here.
-For more information regarding the Youth Council and the Annual Youth Summit, please access the Youth Council web page by clicking here.
+Youth Council applications are accepted on an ongoing basis.
+For more information regarding the Youth Council and the Annual Youth Summit, please access the Youth Council web page.